-- 1. Other Non-Compliance.
+- iv.
+Other Non-Compliance.
 In the event the investigation reveals billing or other problems which do not appear to be the result of conduct which is intentional, willfully indifferent, or with reckless disregard for the appropriate program's laws and regulations, WNYIL Inc. shall nevertheless undertake the following steps: - a.
 Improper Payments.
 In the event the problem results in duplicate payments by the funding source, or payments for services not rendered or provided other than as claimed, it shall: - i.
 Correct the defective practice or procedure immediately, - ii.
-Calculate and repay to the appropriate governmental entity duplicate payments or improper payments resulting from the act or omission, - iii.
+Calculate and repay to the appropriate governmental entity duplicate payments or improper payments resulting from the act or omission following all current OMIG self-disclosure protocols. - a.
+For any receipt of overpayment under the Medicaid program, directly or indirectly, WNYIL will follow the appropriate steps to report, return, explain and submit a self-disclosure statement to OMIG's self-disclosure program. - b.
+Payment will be made with 60 days of the overpayment has been identified and quantified. - iii.
 Initiate such disciplinary action, if any, as may be appropriate given the facts and circumstances.
-Appropriate disciplinary action may include, but is not limited to, reprimand, demotion, suspension and discharge, and

-- iv.
-Promptly undertake a program of education at the appropriate business unit to prevent future similar problems. - b.
+Appropriate disciplinary action may include, but is not limited to, reprimand, demotion, suspension and discharge, and - iv.
+Promptly undertake a program of education at the appropriate program/department to prevent future similar problems. - b.
 No Improper Payment.
 In the event the problem has or does not result in an overpayment by the program, WNYIL Inc. shall: - i.
 Correct the defective practice or procedure immediately. - ii.
 Initiate such disciplinary action, if any, as may be appropriate given the facts and circumstances.
-Appropriate disciplinary action may include, but is not limited to, reprimand, demotion, suspension and discharge. - iii.
-Promptly undertake a program of education at the appropriate business unit to prevent future similar problem
+Appropriate disciplinary action may include, but is not

+- limited to, reprimand, demotion, suspension and discharge. - iii.
+Promptly undertake a program of education at the appropriate program/department to prevent future similar problem b.
+Introduction